Actindo-AG/Documentation/Core1Platform/AdministratingCore1/06_ExpertKnowledge.md

 # Expert knowledge

-This section contains procedures that you only should use, if you really know the consequences resulting from these.
+This section contains procedures that you only should use, if you fully understand the consequences resulting from these.